Scotland’s North Coast 500 Route

 Lochinver

-To be found on the shores of Loch Inver, this small town is most noted for a sizeable fishing fleet and its large associated fish market.
-It's the home to Highland Stoneware, a distinctive brand of pottery and numerous restaurants and a café provide opportunities to eat and drink.
+On the shores of Loch Inver, this small town is most noted for a sizeable fishing fleet and its large associated fish market.
+It's the home of Highland Stoneware, a distinctive brand of pottery.
+Numerous restaurants and a café provide opportunities to eat and drink.
 The Shore caravan touring site is a short drive from the town centre.

 thurso-1160x400